ambroisep/hueypetersen/_posts/2015-02-22-thin-and-graphy.markdown

 The only real difference is that the field `:edges` is marked with a cardinality of `:many`.

 Filters are not implemented.
-E.g. `first(10)` or `after(12345)`.
+E.g. `friends.first(10)` or `friends.after(12345)`.
 There is nothing stopping this implementation from doing filters -- just add them to the executor function.
 I just have some outstanding questions I need to think about on how I want to do filters.

-For example how special are `first` and `after`?
-In the talk about Relay and GraphQL it is mentioned that updating a graph from `first(10)` to `first(20)` would result in something like `after(12345).first(10)`.
-I have no idea how you would do that without knowing `first` is special and its relation to `after`.

-The other thing is I remember hearing / reading that `after` could contain information on what type of filters are already applied.
-So I'm not sure what updating the count to 20 on something like `friends.birthday_in_range(X, Y).first(10)` would turn into: `friends.birthday_in_range(X, Y).after(12345).first(10)` or `friends.after(12345).first(10)`.
-Basically does `after` replace all the other filters once you start paginating or do you still chain the calls?

-And then what about call order?
-Is `friends.first(10).after(12345)` equivalent to `friends.after(12345).first(10)`.
-I would assume -- but then how does GraphQL know that -- how special is `first` -- is it always applied last?

-So ... a few questions.
+Basically I am curious around how special to treat `first` and `after`.
+It seems like making these two special cases would make my life way easier.

 Enter Manifold
 --------------